Learning by example

-Undergraduate students in the Fulton Schools of Engineering devote a large part of their final year to completing a capstone project, which demonstrates the insights and skills they have developed at ASU.
+Undergraduate and graduate students in the Fulton Schools of Engineering devote a large part of their final year to completing a capstone project, which demonstrates the insights and skills they have developed at ASU.

 For many students, capstone work involves direct contact with industry professionals who sponsor a project and collaborate with student teams as they tackle the challenges of solving their assigned problem.